 Many accidents also take place at intersections and stop signs when a driver fails to yield to cyclists.
 Since bikes are much smaller than cars, motorists do not always see bikes before rear-ending or sideswiping them.
 Drivers and passengers can also injure cyclists if they do not look out for passing bikers before opening their car doors.

 Following a bike wreck, a claimant could be eligible for several different forms of compensation.
 Injured bicyclists could pursue recovery for all of their economic losses resulting from the accident, including past, current, and future medical costs, physical therapy, lost income, and future lost potential earning capacity.
 Pennsylvania courts also award non-economic damages to compensate claimants for their intangible losses, such as pain and suffering, loss of the enjoyment of life, and loss of consortium for a non-injured spouse, who has been deprived of the comfort and services of the injured biker.
-Accomplished attorneys in Blair County could help an injured biker calculate the total damages he or she suffered in an accident.
+Accomplished bike wreck attorneys in Blair County could help an injured biker calculate the total damages he or she suffered in an accident.

 Pennsylvania courts follow a modified comparative negligence standard, which could prohibit or limit the total damage award if the claimant has some responsibility for the accident.
 If a court determines that a claimant was more than 50 percent responsible for the collision, he or she would be barred from making any recovery.
 However, if a claimant is 50 percent or less at fault for his or her losses, he or she can still make a recovery, but the damages will be reduced by his or her percentage of fault.
 For example, if a bicyclist has $100,000 in damages and was 20% at fault for causing the crash, the bicyclist could still recover $80,000.
 However, if the bicyclist was found to be 51% at fault, then there could be no recovery.

 If a car hit you while you were riding your bike, you may suffer long term financial burdens in addition to devastating personal injuries.
 A successful settlement could help put you back on track.
-A compassionate and experienced Blair County bicycle accident lawyer could help you through this stressful time.
+A compassionate and skilled Blair County bicycle accident lawyer could help you through this stressful time.
 A well-practiced attorney with Marcus & Mack could guide you through the litigation process and ensure you are fully compensated for your losses.
 Call our office today.